Thomas-Cerny/jitter/README.md

 <p>
 The .cpp file has to be compiled with a C++ compiler supporting at least C++11.
 Since the data type "short" is used to avoid redundant calculation of ping value count, the maximum number of ping messages is 65535.
-The calculated intervals, mean and dispersion are rounded to 2 decimal places.
-The jitter is not rounded since it is often way too small.
+The values of calculated intervals, mean and dispersion are rounded to 2 decimal places.
+Jitter value is not rounded since it is often way too small.
 </p>